LoganGrant1999/startup/notes.md

 - Three Distinct Phases
     - The formation of the internet that supports the communication of web applications
     - The creation of HTML and HTTP that made it possible to share hyperlinked docs (Web1.0)
-    - The creation of CSS and Javascript that enabled interactive web applications
+    - The creation of CSS and Javascript that enabled interactive web applications (Web 2.0)

 # Web Server Setup